austineaero/austineaero/README.md

 💻 I'm a data scientist and tech enthusiast
 🔗 My home on the net is [austineaero.com](https://austineaero.com)
 🎥 I share projects, insights and tutorials.
-Please subscribe if you haven’t already!
+Please follow and subscribe if you haven’t already!
 🗣️ I enjoy speaking about AI, software and developer culture.
 Interested in having me speak at your event?
 📫 Reach me by email at [augustine.osaigbevo@gmail.com](mailto:augustine.osaigbevo@gmail.com)
 🐤 Find me on Twitter/X [twitter.com/austineaero](https://x.com/austineaero)